Busindre/ElasticSearch-Cacti/README-EN.md

 # ElasticSearch - Cacti

 "ElasticSearch - Cacti" template is a free software alternative ([RRDTool](http://oss.oetiker.ch/rrdtool/ "RRDtool is the OpenSource industry standard graphing system for time series data") based) to popular monitoring software  "[ElasticSearch](https://www.elastic.co/ "Search & Analyze Data in Real Time") 's [Marvel](https://www.elastic.co/products/marvel "Monitor Elasticsearch")".
-In contrast with other [Cacti](http://www.cacti.net/index.php "Graphing solution") plugins and templates you can find on Internet,  "ElasticSearch - Cacti" allows to visualize 100% statistics that ElasticSearch cluster provides you.
+In contrast with other [Cacti](http://www.cacti.net/index.php "Graphing solution") plugins and templates you can find on Internet,  "ElasticSearch - Cacti" allows us to visualize 100% of the statistics that the ElasticSearch cluster provides us.

 ##Screenshots

 Some screenshots [here](https://github.com/Busindre/ElasticSearch-Cacti/issues/1 "ElasticSearch-Cacti screenshots").

-## Dependencies / Installation / how to create graphics.
+## Dependencies / Installation / How to create graphics.

 **Dependencies**

 * [JQ](https://stedolan.github.io/jq/ "jq command-line JSON processor") installed on the system.

-* [Spine] (http://www.cacti.net/spine_download.php): if you use Cacti with Spine Poller (recommemded), that must be compilled increasing default characters limit of the results, using the next commands:
+* [Spine] (http://www.cacti.net/spine_download.php): if you use Cacti with Spine Poller (recommemded), this must be compiled increasing the default characters limit for the results, using the next commands:

 ```sh
 $ ./configure --with-results-buffer=20148